 There is a lot of decisions to be made with regards to the budget and for sure everybody would love to have some kind of a reference.
 To give you a general idea about the average CPC – in the US it is between 1-2 dollars.
 However, there is no minimum or maximum limit set by Google.

-We recommend you to just give Google Shopping Ads a chance, analyze the costs of your product, start with a budget that seems reasonable and affordable for you and then observe the results.
-Google suggests startng with 10-50 dollars for a day.
+We recommend you to just give Google Shopping Ads a chance.
+Analyze the cost of your product, start with a budget that seems reasonable and affordable for you and then observe the results.
+Google suggests starting with 10-50 dollars for a day.
 Based on the initial results, adjust the parameters to make the campaign more and more profitable.
 Observation is a key to success in this matter!